github/docs/content/actions/reference/events-that-trigger-workflows.md

 {% note %}

-**Note:** When a deployment status's state is set to `inactive` a webhook event will not be created.
+**Note:** When a deployment status's state is set to `inactive`, a webhook event will not be created.

 {% endnote %}